robertocamp/gd9-infrastructure/README.kube-prom-stack.md

 ### IRSA
 ### integration
-- In summary, the kube-prometheus-stack-operator service account is associated with the kube-prometheus-stack-operator cluster role through the kube-prometheus-stack-operator cluster role binding
+- In summary, the `kube-prometheus-stack-operator` service account is associated with the `kube-prometheus-stack-operator` cluster role through the `kube-prometheus-stack-operator` cluster role binding
 - This setup allows the kube-prometheus-stack operator to act with the permissions defined in the cluster role (kube-prometheus-stack-operator) when managing and deploying resources within the cluster.
 - The operator needs these permissions to create, update, and delete various resources like CustomResourceDefinitions (CRDs), Deployments, StatefulSets, etc., to set up and maintain the components of the kube-prometheus-stack (Prometheus, Grafana, Alertmanager, etc.) and ensure their proper functioning

 ### Prometheus Operator
-- service account: kube-prometheus-stack-operator
+- service account: `kube-prometheus-stack-operator`
-- clusterRole: kube-prometheus-stack-operator
+- clusterRole: `kube-prometheus-stack-operator`
-- clusterRoleBinding: kube-prometheus-stack-operator
+- clusterRoleBinding: `kube-prometheus-stack-operator`
 ### Prometheus
-- service-account: kube-prometheus-stack-prometheus
+- service-account: `kube-prometheus-stack-prometheus`
-- clusterRole: kube-prometheus-stack-prometheus
+- clusterRole: `kube-prometheus-stack-prometheus`
-- clusterRoleBinding: kube-prometheus-stack-prometheus
+- clusterRoleBinding: `kube-prometheus-stack-prometheus`
-- IRSA:
+- **IRSA:**
+  + an AWS IAM role named "prometheus" should be created
+  + add the TF code to create the prometheus role into the `3-kube-prom-stack.tf` file

 ## kube stack deployment
 - add blueprints tf file: 2-kube-prom-stack.tf
 - add `values.yml` to the same directory where the `2-kube-prom-stack.tf` is